-How to Apply for ACES Services using Accessibility Information Management (AIM)
+How to Apply for Disability Services using Accessibility Information Management (AIM)

-ACES is proud to provide Accessibility Information Management (AIM) software to assist with student accommodations.
-AIM is an online tool that allows students to register with ACES, apply for accommodations, and request accommodations each term.
+Disability Services is proud to provide Accessibility Information Management (AIM) software to assist with student accommodations.
+AIM is an online tool that allows students to register with Disability Services, apply for accommodations, and request accommodations each term.
 Accommodations include academic, housing, and service animals.

-If you need a template for your medical/mental health provider, use the second document.
+- Obtain a template for your medical/mental health provider